bome/post-notification/Readme2.txt

 #  - Mails are sent after beeing published.                                                                       #
 #  - You can decide how many mails are sent at once and how long the pause should be before sending the next mails#
 #  - Some security-issues were solved                                                                             #
-#  - The HTML to text - conversaion was changed                                                                   #
+#  - The HTML to text - conversion was changed                                                                   #
 #  - Umlauts work                                                                                                 #
 #  - The name was changed                                                                                         #
-#  - The Newsletter-function was deaktivated.
-It'l come back in one of the next versions.                         #
+#  - The Newsletter-function was deactivated.
+It'll come back in one of the next versions.                         #
 #  - I18N is on it's way.
 Maby in one of the next versions.                                                       #
 # see Changelog.txt for furter changes                                                                            #
 #-----------------------------------------------------------------------------------------------------------------#